-PMI is costly to a borrower in that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and many times isn't even tax deductible.
-It's advantageous for the lender because they obtain the money, and they get the money if the borrower doesn't pay, separate from a piggyback loan where the lender consumes all the losses.
+PMI can be expensive to a borrower in that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and generally isn't even tax deductible.
+It's advantageous for the lender because they collect the money, and they receive payment if the borrower doesn't pay, separate from a piggyback loan where the lender consumes all the losses.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can homeowners avoid bearing the expense of PMI?

 With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically stop the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
 The law stipulates that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals just 80 percent.
 So, keen home owners can get off the hook ahead of time.